Scottish Grand National Tips, Odds & Runners 2026

 Since 2014, there have been no outright favourites who have won the race, but three joint or co-market leaders have been victorious.
 Christian Williams was responsible for two of those and excels when he has marathon chasers in his care.

 The ages of Scottish National winners have varied distinctly too.
-Macdermott was unusually young when winning as a six-year-old a year ago, but Kitty’s Light was only seven the year before that.
+Macdermott was unusually young when winning as a six-year-old in 2024, but Kitty’s Light was only seven the year before that.
 It could be becoming a race for younger horses, with only two winners older than nine in the last ten renewals.

 Last Year’s Scottish National Odds

-Despite initially being one of the favourites, and being trained by Willie Mullins, Macdermott drifted to 18/1 when getting up by a nose in the 2024 Scottish National.
+Despite initially being one of the favourites, and being trained by Willie Mullins, Captain Cody drifted to 9/1 when winning cosily under Harry Cobden in 2025.

 Scottish National Horse Entries & Selections